 First things first

 Before you begin you will need a flexible / cloth measuring tape and a pen or some way of noting down your measurements.
-If you have a dress shirt and trousers you know fit you well, you may want to wear them as well this will help you judge certain measurements.
+If you have a jacket, shirt and trousers you know fit you well, you may want to wear them as well this will help you judge certain measurements.
 If you have a friend handy this can help you judge certain measurements as well, but its not necessary.

 It’s All About the Numbers

 Once you are ready to start taking your measurements you should go through the list below.
 This is not an exhaustive list but it usually gives us all we need, whilst still being simple to do yourself.
 You should follow the instructions below as illustrated, using a relaxed but firm hand, you should not pull the tape measure tight.
 Perform each measurement three times for accuracy and round all final measurements to the nearest half inch.
-First record your height (in metres) and weight (in kg), this can help with overall sizing.
+First record your height and weight (in kg), this can help us with overall sizing/checking your measurements.

 Measure around your waist at the height where you would like to wear your pants, which is likely different than your natural waist.
-Place not pull the tape measure tight.
-If you have an existing pair of trousers that fit as you would like, wear them, and measure around the waist band where they sit.
+Do not pull the tape measure too tight.
+If you are not sure and have an existing pair of trousers that fit as you would like, wear them, and measure around the waist band where they sit.

 Measure around the fullest part of your hips AND seat (tailor term for bum).
 Stand feet hip width apart, making sure your pockets are empty and the tape is level and untwisted.
 You should just barely feel the tape against your body.

 Measure the circumference of your thigh at its widest point, this is usually near the top of the inseam but may be slightly lower depending on your physique.